Skip to main content

 Why AI Search Readiness Matters in 2026

-Traditional website graders only check SEO — how well your site ranks in Google search results.
-But in 2026, 25% of search volume is shifting to AI engines (Gartner, Feb 2025), and 84% of B2B CMOs now use AI for vendor discovery (Wynter, 2026).
+Traditional website graders only check SEO, which tells you how well your site ranks in Google search results.
+In 2026, 25% of search volume is shifting to AI engines (Gartner, Feb 2025), and 84% of B2B CMOs now use AI for vendor discovery (Wynter, 2026).
 If your grader doesn't check AI search readiness, it's missing a critical channel.

-AI search engines like ChatGPT, Perplexity, and Google AI Overviews don't just follow links — they cite sources.
-Visitors from AI citations convert 4.4x higher than standard organic traffic (ConvertMate, 2025).
+AI search engines like ChatGPT, Perplexity, and Google AI Overviews don't just follow links.
+They cite sources.
+71% of ChatGPT citations come from content published 2023-2025 (Seer Interactive), so recency, structured-data hygiene, and authority signals matter as much as traditional SEO.
 That's why AI search optimization is now a critical part of any website audit.

 Foglift is currently the only website grader that includes AI Readiness analysis, checking AI crawler access, structured data depth, content formatting, and citation readiness.